 Created in 1984, the U.S. Preventive Services Task Force (Task Force) is an independent, volunteer panel of 16 national experts in prevention and evidence-based medicine.
 Our mission is to improve the health of people nationwide by making evidence-based recommendations on clinical preventive services and health promotion in primary care settings.

 The Task Force is committed to making the recommendation development process as clear and transparent as possible so that health care professionals, partners, and the American public are fully informed every step of the way.
 We share the USPSTF Procedure Manual with this goal in mind.

 It is important to the Task Force that our colleagues, partners, and the American public understand our procedures.
 We hope that you will find the USPSTF Procedure Manual helpful and will share it with others who may find it beneficial.
-If you have any questions or comments, please contact the USPSTF at www.uspreventiveservicestaskforce.org/Page/Name/contact-us.
+If you have any questions or comments, please contact the USPSTF Coordinator at firstname.lastname@example.org.

 Table of Contents